 (a) for a health assessment, a medical practitioner or psychologist who is not a member of the National Board; or

-(b) for a performance assessment, a registered health practitioner who is a member of the health profession for which the National Board is established but is not a member of the Board.
+(b) for a performance assessment, a registered health practitioner who —

+(i) is a member of the same health profession as the registered health practitioner or student undergoing assessment; but

+(ii) is not a member of the National Board established for that profession.

 (3) The assessor may ask another health practitioner to assist the assessor in carrying out the assessment of the registered health practitioner or student.